Branding Not to Win. Trying to fail.

 There is a single fundamental truth in branding that is true regardless of industry, company, or product: IN ORDER TO BE SUCCESSFUL, YOU MUST BE WILLING TO WIN.

-This may sound ridiculous to say but, there are many occasions when we come across brands where the brand managers, VP’s of Marketing, CEO’s, and even members of the Board of Directors are more attached to their own preconceived notions and ideas about what they think the brand should be than in winning.
+VP’s of Marketing, CEO’s, and even members of the Board of Directors are more attached to their own preconceived notions.
+And attached to ideas about what they think the brand should be than in winning.

 Married to the Status Quo Branding and the resulting Branding Not to Win

-However, in order for a brand to be as successful as possible and actually mean something in the eyes of the consumer, executives must be willing to admit that they may have “homely children.”
-Being receptive to the idea that a company may have a brand problem is really the first and most difficult step to grabbing market share, increasing margins, and making more money.
+Being receptive to the idea that a company may have a brand problem is really the first and most difficult step.
+Needed to grabbing market share, increasing margins, and making more money.

 Building a Better Mousetrap Does Not Ensure Success.
 You Need Real Marketing Changes